top of page

 Pregnant: to vaccinate or not to vaccinate...?

-Since April 2021, all pregnant women are advised to get vaccinated against Corona.
-Large numbers of pregnant women worldwide have now been vaccinated and boostered against Corona.
-No short-term risks of the vaccination were seen for the pregnancy or the unborn child.
-Adverse long-term effects are unknown but are unlikely because the vaccine is broken down in your body after just a few days.
-Alltogether the advantages seem to outweigh the disadvantages and all women are now advised to get vaccinated, even if they have no additional risk factors.
-The advice is to vaccinate pregnant women with a so-called mRNA vaccine from Pfizer or Moderna.
-It is also recommended to use the booster vaccine.
+Worldwide, large numbers of pregnant women have now been vaccinated and boosted against Corona.
+No short-term risks of the vaccination have been seen for the pregnancy or the unborn child.
+Adverse long-term effects are unknown but are unlikely because the vaccine is broken down in your body after only a few days.
+Inmidd The advice is to vaccinate pregnant women with a so-called mRNA vaccine from Pfizer or Moderna.

-Studies show that the antibodies produced by the mother also end up with the baby.
-In this way, the mother may be able to provide protection against corona to her baby.
-To achieve this, there must be an interval of at least 3 weeks between vaccination and delivery.
+Studies also show that the antibodies produced by the mother also reach the baby.
+In this way, the mother can probably give protection against Corona to her baby.
+There must be at least 3 weeks between the vaccination and the delivery.

-Since the Corona-vaccin, like other non-live vaccines, is unlikely to pass into breast milk, there does not seem to be any reason not to vaccinate breastfeeding women.
-There are reports that some lactating women were very much bothered by the injection in their arm, armpit and breast.
-Just to be sure, you can ask to be vaccinated in your leg, that has no effect on the efficacy.
+Because it is unlikely that the vaccine, like other non-live vaccines, will end up in breast milk, there is no objection to vaccination for breastfeeding women.
+There are reports that some breastfeeding women experience significant discomfort from the injection in their arm, armpit, and chest.
+To be on the safe side, you can ask whether you can be vaccinated in your leg, which has no effect on the effectiveness.

 bottom of page